wagood/laralist/README.md

 * Laravel [Cookie Consent](https://github.com/whitecube/laravel-cookie-consent) package provides all the tools you'll need to cover a proper EU-compliant cookies policy:
 Cookies registration & configuration, Blade views & translation files for consent alerts & pop-ups, Blade directives & Facade methods making your life easier, JavaScript code that will enhance front-end user experience
 <!-- cookie, GDPR -->

+* [Commenter](https://github.com/Lakshan-Madushanka/laravel-comments) is a feature-rich, modern package with an admin panel designed to address all your commenting needs.
+With this package, you won't need any additional tools for the comment functionality in your Laravel projects.

 * [Coupler](https://github.com/bereank/coupler) A dedicated Laravel-PHP library crafted exclusively for seamless integration with the SAP Business One Service Layer API. <!-- API, SAP -->